Esri/solutions-geoprocessing-toolbox/CONTRIBUTING.md

 And of course [PEP20 - The Zen of Python](https://www.python.org/dev/peps/pep-0020/)

+Also make sure that new toolboxes follow the organizational structure of geoprocessing tools.
+Most of the toolboxes (whether .TBX or .PYT) usually contain other stuff that they use to work.
+This could be a .LYR for rendering output, or a geodatabase look-up table as an input.
+To make sure that the tool can easily and consistently find the associated data and files we use a specific folder organization.
+It looks like this:

+* **[toolboxes]** - highest level folder
+	* mytools.tbx - example toolbox
+	* othertools.pyt - example toolbox
+	* **[scripts]** - folder containing .PY or other script files needed by the toolbox
+		* somescript1.py - example script file
+		* somescript2.py - example script file
+		* otherscript.py - example script file
+	* **[layers]** - all of those .LYR or .LYRX files used in drawing tool results go here
+		* somescript1output.lyr - example layer file
+		* otherscriptoutput.lyr - example layer file
+	* **[tooldata]** - this folder contains any *data* used by the tools.
+This could be file geodatabases, Microsoft Excel spreadsheets, TXT files, Shapefiles, .JSON bits, etc.
+		* [mytools.gdb] - example file geodatabase

 ### Share Your Mods
 If you've made changes to the repo that you want to share with the community.